top of page

 Our Team

-We are a group of healthcare professionals and researchers who strive to improve the care for people affected by functional movement disorders (FMD).
+We are a group of healthcare professionals and researchers who strive to improve the care for people affected by functional movement disorder (FMD).
 We are currently conducting research studies to better understand the causes of this condition.
 Our goal is also to expand the healthcare infrastructure for FMD patients in the tri-state area.

 Foto Christian.jpg